 See their function definitions for instructions on how to use them.

-The single purpouse of this package is to hold the current vikunja version which gets overridden through build flags
+The single purpose of this package is to hold the current Vikunja version which gets overridden through build flags each time

 mage release or